 Farsightedness is more likely to occur in people who have family members with the same condition.

 A specialist will ask about your symptoms and medical history.
-You will be given an eye exam and checked to see if prescription lenses will help improve your vision.
+You will be given an eye exam to check for problems with your eyes.
+A light may be used to see how it reflects off your retina.
+Your will try various lenses to see which ones will help improve your vision.

 Talk with your doctor about the best treatment plan for you.
 Options include:

 Farsightedness can be treated using corrective lenses, such as eyeglasses or contact lenses.
 You will be seen at regular intervals to assess your vision and determine if your corrective lenses prescription needs to change.

 If you elect to undergo the procedure, certain forms of farsightedness may be treated with refractive surgery.
 The surgeries used to treat farsightedness focus on changing the shape of the cornea to increase the eye's ability to focus.
 Many of these procedures are done using lasers.

 American Academy of Ophthalmology